 Developed in the mid-1970s** and after a phased introduction into service by 1978, the Clansman range of equipment was first deployed on a major campaign in 1982, when it proved effective in providing reliable communications during Falkland Island operations against Argentinian occupying forces, being more flexible, reliable and far lighter than Larkspur.
 The technological advances of the Clansman design allowed the introduction of Single Side Band (SSB) operation and Narrow Band Frequency Modulation (NBFM) to forward area combat net radios for the first time.

-The Clansman family of radios comprises nine sets, of which three are vehicle-mounted, and the other six man-portable.
+The Clansman family ( a summary is given here) of radios comprises nine sets, of which three are vehicle-mounted, and the other six man-portable.
 These are designated ‘UK/VRC’ or ‘UK/PRC’, which stand for ‘United Kingdom/Vehicle Radio Communications’ and ‘United Kingdom/Personal Radio Communications’ respectively.
 Essentially, VHF gives short range line-of-sight communications, whilst HF is used for longer distances.
 Two radios were principally used in the Ferret: (a) the PRC 351/352 – an intra-platoon level backpack VHF FM transceiver and (b) the VRC 353 – a vehicle-mounted VHF FM transceiver with the same frequency range as the 351/2 but greater power and potentially longer range.
 The radios fitted to the Ferret would be dependent upon its role of liaison & reconnaissance.
 The sidebar on the right describes the Clansman range, while the Intercom & ANR page explains more about working audio comms.

 Clansman was superceded by Bowman from April 2005 which was first used in Iraq by the 12th Mech.
 Brigade.
 This latest combat net radio provides the British Army with an integrated digital communications network from formation headquarters forward to the fighting units having HF, VHF and UHF voice & data communications and GPS capability.
 The latest (2013) Bowman upgrade is BCIP 5.5; despite General Dynamics giving a favourable report on their website, Bowman was said to contain many faults (Parliamentary report) to the extent that troops dubbed it “Better Off With Map And Nokia”.
 In 2016 the next generation combat telecommunications system, Morpheus, was announced.
 Clansman is now used by civilian enthusiasts.
 The permitted frequencies are given here, as well as in the notes on Clansman combat net radio in the sidebar on the right.